PowerFeather/powerfeather-docs/docs/hardware/overview.md

 ### `QON` Pull-Up

-`QON` replaces `AREF` on ESP32-S3 PowerFeather, and is normally pulled high to 3.3 V. Make sure when connecting FeatherWings that it is able to handle this voltage on its `AREF` pin, or the FeatherWing does not use `AREF` at all.
+`QON` replaces `AREF` on ESP32-S3 PowerFeather, and is normally pulled high up to 5 V. Make sure when connecting FeatherWings that it is able to handle this voltage on its `AREF` pin, or the FeatherWing does not use `AREF` at all.

-If this is an issue, `QON` can be removed by breaking a solder bridge.
+If this is an issue, `QON` can be removed by breaking a solder bridge labeled `B2`.

 ### `VS` Up to 18 V